MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-levels-1-and-4-c4223.md

 > nonstandard extension used: non-lvalue array converted to pointer

-In standard C, you cannot convert a non-lvalue array to a pointer.
+In standard C, you can't convert a nonlvalue array to a pointer.
 With the default Microsoft extensions ([`/Ze`](../../build/reference/za-ze-disable-language-extensions.md)), you can.